You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 Footpath trading permit

 Businesses in Moreland require a permit to place items on a footpath.
-Find out more about footpath trading permits.
+You can find out more about footpath trading permits on our Other permits for businesses page.

 Real estate signage

 Real estate agents operating in Moreland need a Real Estate Agent Signage permit to temporarily place any board or signage, including 'open for inspection' and 'auction this day' signs, on public land, such as a footpath, nature strip or park.
-Find out more about real estate signage permits.
+You can find out more about real estate signage permits on our Other permits for businesses page.

 Pay a local laws invoice